-With the prospect of Longmont continuing to mature as a city and as the remaining greenfield development opportunities transition to infill and redevelopment, the City should be cautious in treating all revenues from building permits and plan check fees as typical ongoing revenues.
-Each year the City will designate a benchmark, above which the revenue budgeted from this source would be considered incremental development revenue.
-Incremental development revenue will only be available for development related expenses that may be either one-time or ongoing but subject to reduction in the event that this level of revenue is not sustained in the future.
+As Longmont continues to mature as a city and remaining greenfield site development transitions to infill and redevelopment, the City will review all revenues from building permits and plan check fees to manage expectations around ongoing revenues from these sources.
+Each year the City will designate a benchmark, above which the revenues budgeted from these sources would be considered incremental development revenue.
+Incremental development revenue will be limited to development related expenses, either one-time or ongoing but subject to reduction if not sustained in the future.

-In the 2021 Budget there is a projection of 756 new dwelling units.
+In the 2024 Budget there is a projection of 750 new dwelling units.
 The benchmark established in the 2008 budget was 120 dwelling units.
 Starting with the 2020 budget this benchmark was increased to 200 dwelling units.
-The 2021 budget includes incremental development revenue of \$861,098 from 556 dwelling permits.
-This incremental development revenue is used to cover ongoing expenses in the 2021 Operating Budget associated with development related activities.
-[TO BE UPDATED AFTER THE 2022 BUDGET IS COMPLETE]
+The 2024 budget includes incremental development revenue of \$399,062 from 550 dwelling permits.
+This incremental development revenue is used to cover ongoing expenses in the 2024 Operating Budget associated with development related activities.